2020/2021 Course Dates:

 Let us know if you would like to set this up as a private, socially distanced course for you and your family or friends.

-For the 2020/2021 season KMAC will be using Silverton Avalanche School curriculum.
-SAS is North America’s oldest avalanche school and is a Nationally recognized American Avalanche Association (A3) provider.
+Note: For the 2020/2021 season KMAC will be using Silverton Avalanche School curriculum.
+SAS is North America’s oldest avalanche school and is a Nationally recognized American Avalanche Association (A3) course provider.
+This course meets or exceeds all A3 Rec 1 curriculum requirements and is taught to the highest standards of any rec 1 program in the US.
+Students will receive a certificate of completion.